FunkyEgg/FunkyEgg/README.md

 - 👀 I’m interested in all diffrent coding languages
 - 🌱 I’m currently learning all diffrent coding languages
 - 💞️ I’m looking to collaborate on nothing and everything
-- 📫 you can reach me via my discord https://discord.gg/4sqCTqxvKA
+- 📫 you can reach me via my [discord](https://discord.gg/4sqCTqxvKA)
+- There be a lil thing i am working on ;)